top of page

 Who we are

-We are education system leaders from Multi Academy Trusts and school groups who collectively represent leadership in over 400 schools, encompassing approximately 32,000 staff, and ¼ million young people across England.
+We are education system heads and leaders from schools, Multi Academy Trusts, and school groups who collectively represent leadership in over 400 schools, encompassing approximately 32,000 staff, and ¼ million young people across England.

 The Shape the Future Leaders Coalition serves those involved in school leadership, including the many stakeholders working within and around schools, to support safe, purposeful, and intelligent approaches to the use of AI by young people and the school workforce.